mathieuancelin/elem-vdom/readme.md

 SVG
 -------

-You can also simply use SVG with elem-vdom, using the dedicated API :
+You can also simply use SVG with elem-vdom-vanilla-experiment, using the dedicated API :

 ```javascript
 function svg() {